-“Pretty Boy” Kwon Won Il has arguably made more of an impact in ONE Championship than any other mixed martial artist who has debuted in 2019.
+“Pretty Boy” Kwon Won Il made a thunderous impact in ONE Championship last year.

-The South Korean knockout artist, who will return at ONE: LEGENDARY QUEST, has stunned fans with two quickfire stoppages to emerge as a legitimate contender in the featherweight division.
+The South Korean knockout artist, who will return at ONE: FIRE & FURY, stunned fans with three quickfire stoppages to emerge as a legitimate contender in the bantamweight division.

-Ahead of his appearance at the Baoshan Arena in this high-stakes contest, find out how he discovered his passion for his sport, and became one the most talented rising stars in The Home Of Martial Arts.
+Ahead of his high-stakes battle at the Mall Of Asia Arena, find out how the 24-year-old discovered his passion for mixed martial arts and became one the most talented rising stars in the promotion.

 Kwon was born Daejeon, South Korea’s fifth-largest city, about 150 kilometers south of the capital of Seoul.

 That is where his martial arts journey began when he joined his elementary school’s taekwondo team.
-He showed natural talent and advanced beyond provincial competitions to compete in the national youth tournament.
+He showed natural talent and advanced beyond provincial competitions to participate in the national youth tournament.

 However, Kwon was far from a model student.
 He quit the sport when he graduated from elementary school at a time when he admits he lacked any direction.